apollographql/apollo-server/packages/apollo-engine-reporting-protobuf/README.md

-# apollo-engine-report-proto
+# apollo-engine-reporting-protobuf

-This contains the code to transform the apollo engine protobuf definitions to typescript
+This contains generated Javascript/TypeScript code for the protobuf definitions for the Engine reporting API.

+The Engine reporting API is currently subject to change at any time; do not rely on this to build your own client.